 Brickell is Miami's financial district, its densest residential corridor, and the single most active luxury condo market in South Florida.
-There are nine major pre-construction projects competing for your attention right now, with combined inventory exceeding 5,000 units and pricing that spans from $500,000 to well over $10 million.
+As of July 2026 I track 11 major pre-construction projects competing for your attention, from House of Wellness at roughly $390,000 to St. Regis Residences above $4.6M.
 If you are buying in Brickell in 2026, you need a clear framework for comparing these projects.
 That is exactly what this guide provides.
+It leads with a July 2026 construction status check, because in this cycle the single biggest risk is not price, it is a developer that cannot finish the tower.

 "Brickell inventory has shifted the power dynamic.
-Buyers who do their homework have real negotiating leverage on deposits, upgrades, and closing credits right now.
-But that leverage only matters if you pick the right building."
+Buyers who do their homework have real negotiating room on deposits, upgrades, and closing credits right now.
+But that advantage only matters if you pick the right building."

 - Gerardo Gonzalez, Licensed Agent at Compass